vdhopteprinceton/tigerwalk/README.md

 # TigerWalk

-Web application that helps create Princeton friendships in the COVID era through shared walks.
+TigerWalk is a web application that helps create Princeton friendships in the COVID era through shared walks.